LaunchCategory

 Where can I buy and sell domain names?

-There are many marketplaces, such as GoDaddy Auctions, where you can post your domains for sale.
+There are many marketplaces, such as GoDaddy Auctions, where you can post your registered domain for sale.
 You can either set a fixed price, auction it, or allow people to make an offer.

 • Set price: Setting a specific fee is the preferred method for domain sellers with an extensive portfolio of domains who aren’t rushing to sell them.